 Community program partnerships include gallery-based art activity sessions for students enrolled in the Young Adults Life Transitions (YALT), a program offered by the human services agency People Inc. located on UB’s south campus, and for children enrolled in Gloria J. Parks Community Center’s summer camp and programs designed for senior citizens.

-To make an appointment to discuss program options, or to schedule a session, contact senior curator Rachel Adams or click here to fill out our online registration form
+To make an appointment to discuss program options, or to schedule a session, please contact Robert Scalise, Acting Director, UB Art Galleries, at firstname.lastname@example.org, or click here to fill out our online registration form